lunartechfreek/pawfect-pups/TESTING.md

 ### HTMl Validation

-To validate my HTML code i used the [W3C Markup Validation Service](https://validator.w3.org/).
+To validate my HTML code I used the [W3C Markup Validation Service](https://validator.w3.org/).
 I ran each page through the validator one at a time.
-It is worth noting i encountered a repeat error message throughout the pages.
-This was because i used two `h1` elements because i didn't realise at the time that i had used a `h1` element in my header so this failed validation.
+It is worth noting I encountered a repeat error message throughout the pages.
+This was because I used two `h1` elements because I didn't realise at the time that I had used a `h1` element in my header so this failed validation.
 I fixed this issue by changing all of my other headings on the main body of the page by +1.
-The results of each page before and after fixing plus details of how i fixed the issues were as follows:
+The results of each page before and after fixing plus details of how I fixed the issues were as follows:

 #### Home Page

-The only issues on the home page were the common issue i found due to incorrectly numbering heading elements and were fixed using the above explanation.
+The only issues on the home page were the common issue I found due to incorrectly numbering heading elements and were fixed using the above explanation.

 ![Home Page Validation](docs/readme-files/w3c-index.png)